underbais/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 1. Measurements labels from features.txt file had been assigned to values in x_test.txt and x_train.txt files
 2. Activity IDs from y_test.txt and y_train.txt files were added to x_test and x_train datasets
 3. Subject IDs from subject_test.txt and subject_train.txt files were added to x_test and x_train datasets
-4. Measurements labels were made more descriptive
-5. Train and test datasets were merged to create final tidy dataset which was written to tidy_dataset.txt file
+4. Train and test datasets were merged to create merged dataset
+5. Measurements labels were made more clean and descriptive
+6. Activity labels were made factors and more descriptive
+7. Second dataset was created to include only means by activity and participant.
+This was written to final file tidy_dataset.txt
+6.